Vuong-Chu/Vuong-Chu/README.md

 - 🔎 I’m looking to collaborate on projects related to financial time series data.

 - 📫 How to reach me ...hmmm!
 Ez ... via this Github.

+- 🔰 I love swimming, cycling and coding challenges.